Fitsum-rgb/Fitsum-rgb/README.md

 - 💞️ I’m looking to collaborate on ...Lab 1 of Falcon 9 first stage landing prediction
-- 📫 How to reach me ...
+- 📫 How to reach me ...Fitsum-rgb /Fitsum-rgb

 <!---
 Fitsum-rgb/Fitsum-rgb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.